COMP313W2018Group4/COMP313_Group4_CFMS/README.md

 ng build
 ```

-* Angular builds are exported into public folder of the server app
+* Angular builds are exported into dist directory of the client
 ```
-./server/public/angular
+./client/dist
 ```

 ### Express App